-Government websites in four provinces and territories are shut down, with at least two jurisdictions blaming cyberattacks for their outages.
+Government websites in four provinces and territories were shut down Thursday, with at least two jurisdictions blaming cyberattacks for their outages.

-Prince Edward Island and Yukon say cyberattacks are behind their shutdowns.
+Websites for Yukon, Manitoba, Prince Edward Island and Nunavut were all inaccessible.
+P.E.I. and Yukon said cyberattacks were behind their shutdowns.

-Both say in news releases that the attacks have not compromised data but may hinder transactions at government service centres.
+A news release from P.E.I. said an attack had not compromised data but warned it might hinder transactions at government service centres.

-Manitoba says its interruption is due to network and server infrastructure and there is no indication it's related to a cyberattack.
+Manitoba said its interruption was due to network and server infrastructure and there was no indication it was related to a cyberattack.

-The government of Nunavut wasn't immediately available for comment.
+The government of Nunavut could not be immediately reached for comment.

 This report by The Canadian Press was first published Sept.
 14, 2023.